17 Feb Most Sustainable Companies In The World Honored At 2020 SEAL Sustainability Awards

 SEAL Organizational Impact Award – Methodology Discussion:

-Rather than create yet another assessment, SEAL Awards approach to this sustainability award is purely analytical and leverages existing ESG databases.
+Rather than create yet another assessment, SEAL Awards approach to this 2020 Business Sustainability Award is purely analytical and leverages existing ESG databases.
 Said another way, no company award entries were considered.

-The CDP and SAM Corporate Sustainability Assessment (CSA) data sets were chosen based on their quality, rigor and global coverage.
+The CDP and Corporate Sustainability Assessment (CSA, now part of S&P Global) data sets were chosen based on their quality, rigor, and global coverage.

-This CDP data was combined with the most recent SAM CSA rankings, which covered 4,761 companies.
+This CDP data was combined with the most recent publicly available CSA / S&P Global ESG ratings, which covered 3,188 companies.

 CDP A-List “Climate Change” alphabetical scores were converted as follows:

-These converted CDP scores were then combined directly with unadjusted SAM ESG scores, which are presented on a 1 to 100 basis.
+These converted CDP scores were then combined directly with unadjusted CSA, which are presented on a 1 to 100 basis.

 From this combined data set, the SEAL Awards ranked the 50 most sustainable companies in the world.